derjust/BigData/README.md

     .apply(ParDo.named("Parse ISD History").of(new ISDHistoryParser()));
 ```

-**Hint:** If an `Exception` is thrown from within `DoFn.processElement(ProcessContext)`, Dataflow retries the offending element from on a different worker.
-This is nice for connectivity issues to other service and so forth.
+**Hint:** If an `Exception` is thrown from within `DoFn.processElement(ProcessContext)`, Dataflow retries the offending element on a different worker.
+This is nice for connectivity issues to other services and so forth.
-But uncorrectable `Exceptions` (like malformed data) will always fail.
+But uncorrectable `Exceptions` (such as, malformed data) will always fail.
 If too many elements fail, the whole pipeline is stopped.

 **Hint:** Cloud Logging preserves the stacktrace as long as the appropriate method on `Logger` is used.
-Causeing exessive logging bursts (i.e. due to logging each stack element on its own) should be avoided.
+Causing excessive logging bursts (i.e. due to logging each stack element on its own) should be avoided.

 ## Lookup Logic
-To use the `PCollection` as side input it has to be mapped to a view.
+To use the `PCollection` as side input, it has to be mapped to a view to ensure immutability.
 As the ISD History contains duplicate items for the same station number, a simple "High Lander"- logic is implemented to resolve to a unique map item [as required by the Dataflow API](https://cloud.google.com/dataflow/java-sdk/JavaDoc/com/google/cloud/dataflow/sdk/transforms/View.AsMap):

 ```java
 package com.sungard.advtech;